CGNS/cgns.github.io/CGNS-ReST-site/source/doc/userguide.rst

         call cg_close_f(index_file,ier)

-Note that this code segment is geared very specifically toward our 2-zone example, i.e., it relies on our knowledge of this particular case.
+Note that this code segment is specifically geared toward our 2-zone example, i.e., it relies on our knowledge of this case.
 Transform defines the relative orientation of the i, j, and k indices of the abutting zones.
 Details concerning the values of Transform can be found in the SIDS document.
 However, note that Transform values of (1,2,3) indicate that the i, j, k axes of both zones are oriented in the same directions.
 Reading the connectivity information can also be easily accomplished using API calls, but we do not show an example of this here.
 And finally, we do not show the layout of the nodes associated with the connectivity here.
 The interested user is referred to the SIDS overview for an example figure.

 (b) Connectivity Using General Method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~